wso2/docs-choreo-dev/en/pe-docs/docs/observability/runtime-logs.md

     ![Runtime logs](../assets/img/monitoring-and-insights/view-logs/runtime-logs.png)

-### Searching on runtime logs
+### Searching through runtime logs

 The runtime logs interface provides powerful search capabilities to help you quickly locate specific log entries.

 #### Text search
-Enter any text in the search box to find log entries containing that exact phrase.
-Searches are case-sensitive and the search will match partial strings within log messages of Application, Gateway and System logs.
+Type any text into the search box to locate log entries that contain the exact phrase.
+Searches are case-sensitive and will match partial strings within the log messages of Application, Gateway, and System logs.

 #### Advanced search with regex
-Use Lucene compatible regex patterns for complex search queries.
+Use Lucene-compatible regex patterns to perform advanced search queries.
 Refer to the [OpenSearch regex syntax](https://docs.opensearch.org/latest/query-dsl/regex-syntax/#standard-regex-operators) for more details.

 Pattern examples:

-  - `error.*timeout` : Find logs containing "error" followed by "timeout"
+  - `error.*timeout` : Find logs containing the phrase "error" followed by "timeout"
-  - `.*(GET|POST).*&.*500.*` : Find logs of GET or POST requests with HTTP 500 status code
+  - `.*(GET|POST).*&.*500.*` : Find logs of GET or POST request methods with HTTP 500 status code
   - `\"userId\":\"12345\"` : Find logs containing the userId "12345"
   - `outOfMemory|OOM` : Find logs containing either "outOfMemory" or "OOM"